loomio/loomio-docs/en/src/policy/subscriptions/pricing_faq.md

 Examples of organizations that do not qualify:
 - Government agencies
 - Commercial businesses
+-
+### Can I upgrade to Loomio Pro after purchasing Loomio Starter?
+You can upgrade at any time and we will automatically apply a prorated credit for any pre-paid subscription fees.

 ## Payment
 ### What payment methods do you accept?